 16. Composite Roofing Shingles

 It takes a lot of resources to constantly maintain, manage, and replace construction materials.

-As a result, common roof tile types like asphalt shingles and wood shakes that constantly rise, crack, and fade can become energy drains both in terms of enabling air and moisture to enter and exit the home as well as just because they need so much upkeep.
+As a result, common roof tile types like asphalt shingles and wood shakes that constantly rise, crack, and fade can become energy drains in terms of enabling air and moisture to enter and exit the home just because they need so much upkeep.